 Consistent with the Company's policies, on February 1, 2015, Robin van Puyenbroeck was hired as the Company's Vice President, Business Development.
 Mr. van Puyenbroeck is the son-in-law of Mr. Kathwari, the Company's Chairman, President and Chief Executive Officer.
 Mr. van Puyenbroeck reports to the Senior Vice President, Business Development.
 Drawing on his international business development background and experience, he is responsible for expanding the Company's business through the acquisition of new licensees, especially in international markets, maintaining and improving relationships with existing licensees, as well as identifying and procuring new business partnership and affiliation opportunities for the Company.
 Mr. van Puyenbroeck's total compensation was approximately \$228,926 including consulting fees, salary, bonus and equity incentive compensation in fiscal 2015.
-The Nominations Committee, the Compensation Committee and your Board of Directors reviewed Mr. van Puyenbroeck's background, prior experience, role and reporting relationships and expectations within the Company, as well as his compensation, and initially structured the Company's relationship with him as a consultant in order to monitor his ability to work with the Company and later approved Mr. van Puyenbroeck's employment and compensation.
+The Nominations Committee, the Company, as well as his compensation, and initially structured the Company's relationship with him as a consultant in order to monitor his ability to work with the Company and later approved Mr. van Puyenbroeck's employment and compensation.
 The Compensation Committee and your Board expects periodically and at each fiscal year end to provide an on-going review of Mr. van Puyenbroeck's employment with the Company, including in relation to his compensation.